MicrosoftDocs/winrt-api/windows.ui.xaml.controls/webview_invokescriptasync_1912773610.md

 ## -returns

-An asynchronous operation object from which, on successful completion, you can retrieve the string result of the script invocation.
+An asynchronous operation object from which, on successful completion, you can retrieve the string result of the script invocation (or an empty string if the result of the script is not a string).

 ## -remarks

 To prevent malicious code from exploiting your app, be sure to call this method to invoke only scripts that you trust.

 The invoked script can return only string values.
+If the return value is not a string, an empty string is returned.
+For example, `WebView.InvokeScriptAsync("eval", "1==1")` returns an empty string rather than `true`, unless you use `toString`: `WebView.InvokeScriptAsync("eval", "(1==1).toString()")`.

 Your app might appear unresponsive while scripts are running.
 Handle the [LongRunningScriptDetected](webview_longrunningscriptdetected.md) event to interrupt a long-running script.